trouble/next-website/README.md

 After cloning the repo, cd into it and run `yarn` then `yarn dev`

 Now visit `localhost:3000` in your browser to see the "getting started" page.
-By default, the app initializes using dummy data served locally from the public folder.
-This is a great way make progress while your CMS is being configured.
-These static files can be found here:
+By default, the app initializes in "offline mode", which serves dummy data statically from your public folder.
+This is a great way develop your front-end detached from any CMS, while still simulating your API.
+To exit offline mode, set `NEXT_PUBLIC_OFFLINE_MODE` to `false` in your `.env`.

-    - `/public/dummyPages.json`
-    - `/public/dummyPosts.json`
-    - `/public/dummyGlobals.json`

-To turn this feature off, set `NEXT_PUBLIC_DUMMY_DATA` to `false` in your `.env`.

 Another useful tool is the static styleguide found at `localhost:3000/styleguide` - where fonts, type sizes, color schemes, button styles, etc. are all rendered in one place.
 There is also a page for every layout building block.
 This provides a way to iterate on each block and represent all possible states (minimum/maximum content, light/dark mode, etc).

 You'll want to then configure a few basic things
-  - If you already have a working CMS, set `devMode` to false in `getStaticPaths` and `getStaticProps`
   - Add your API, CMS, or CDN domains in `./csp.js`
+  - Set `NEXT_PUBLIC_OFFLINE_MODE` to `false` in your `.env` if you have a working API
   - Format your permalinks in `./src/utilities/formatPermalink.js`
   - Add your logo to `./src/components/Logo.tsx`
   - Update the color theme in `./src/scss/vars.scss` and `./src/cssVariables.js`